deployphp/docs/flow.md

 ### deploy:lock

 Locks deployment.
 So only one concurent deployment can running.
 To lock deployment, task check of existing `.dep/deploy.lock` file.
-In deploy process was canceld by Ctrl+C, run `dep deploy:unlock` t odelete this file.
+In deploy process was canceld by Ctrl+C, run `dep deploy:unlock` to delete this file.
 In case if deployment was filed `deploy:unlock` task will be triggered automatically.

 ### deploy:release